raspberrypi/documentation/faqs/README.md

 ### What size of SD card do I need?

 Whether you want to use the NOOBS installer or a standalone image, the minimum size SD card we recommend using is 8GB.
 This will give you the free space you need to install additional packages or make programs of your own.
 The original Raspberry Pi Model A and Model B require full-size SD cards.
-The newer Raspberry Pi Model A+, Model B+, 2B, 3B, 3B+, 3A+, Zero, ZeroW and ZeroWH require micro SD cards.
+The newer Raspberry Pi Model A+, Model B+, 2B, 3B, 3B+, 3A+, Zero, Zero W, and Zero WH require microSD cards.

 ### What size of SD card can it support?